81Jeremiah/trivia-town/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-This app was built as part of a portfolio requirement for Flatiron School(https://flatironschool.com/).
+This app was built as part of a portfolio requirement for {[Flatiron School](https://flatironschool.com/).
 Specific features and the flow of the app are inspired by their direction and guidance.